Welcome to Muker Community Benefit Society

 The Farmers Arms in Muker has been at the heart of the community since the mid-19th century, catering to the needs of both locals and visitors alike.
 If you’ve ever joined the community singing outside the pub at the end of Muker Show Day you’ll understand just how important it is.

-The Farmers has been on the market for over two years, so we’re now developing plans for the potential community ownership of the pub.
-This could secure its future and ensure it is run for the benefit of the Upper Swaledale community.
+The Farmers had been on the market for over two years.
+Plans were developed for the potential community ownership of the pub to secure its future and ensure it is run for the benefit of the Upper Swaledale community.

 With it’s prime location, its potential to cater for the many visitors to the Dale and the benefits of community ownership, we believe the Farmers Arms can be at the heart of Upper Swaledale for many years to come.